 A wireless instrument communicates with the external world by radio-frequency (RF).
 Thus, a wireless interface must be provided for allowing RF communications.
-The Figure 5 shows a generic schematic block of a wireless microsystem doing functions of a stand-along wireless instrument.
+The Figure 9 shows a generic schematic block of a wireless microsystem doing functions of a stand-along wireless instrument.
 These microsystems are composed by transducers, electronics for control and signal processing, by memory and by a RF interface (the RF transceiver) for connecting to an associated antenna.
 The dimensions of the RF transceiver must be comparable with others elements integrated in the microsystem (e.g., the transducers and remain electronics).
 The miniaturization of electronics and the spreading of fabrication processes for integrating heterogeneous technologies (e.g., CMOS, SiGe, III/V technologies, MEMS, among others) will result in the mass production of wireless microsystems at low prices.
 All these issues combined with the flexibility to select which and the number of transducers for integrating together with the RF transceiver and remain electronics allows engineers to design wide number of devices for wide number of applications.
 This last goal can be easily achieved with multi-chip-module (MCM) techniques applied to a limited number of components (which can be of different technologies).
 In conclusion, the technology is also a major point to allow the fabrication of wireless microsystems for use in wireless instruments.
-In this section, few examples for each of the ISM band in the Figure 1 are presented for a better view of wireless instruments potential.
+In this section, few examples for each of the ISM band in the Figure 4 are presented for a better view of wireless instruments potential.

-Figure 5: A generic microsystem architecture with an associated antenna.
+Figure 4.
+A generic microsystem architecture with an associated antenna.

-The Figure 6 shows a photograph of the first prototype (shading area) of a receiver for operation in the 433 MHz ISM band that was developed for use in implantable Microsystems [34] and was integrated in a die with an area of 5×5 mm2.
+The Figure 5 shows a photograph of the first prototype (shading area) of a receiver for operation in the 433 MHz ISM band that developed for use in was implantable Microsystems [29] and it was integrated in a die with an area of $5 \times 5 \text{ mm}^2$ .
 The selected architecture explores the super-regeneration phenomena to achieve a high sensitivity.
 This receiver can be supplied with a voltage of only 3 V for demodulating signals with powers in the range [-100,-40] dB.
 The combination of modulation and coding scheme is OOK (on/off keying) modulation combined with a variation of the Manchester code (a Biphase code).
 The AMIS 0.7 μm CMOS process was selected for targeting the requirement to fabricate a low-cost receiver.
-This receiver is compatible with commercial transmitters, as well as customized RF solutions such as the transmitter fabricated by Morais et al [35].
+This receiver is compatible with commercial transmitters and the transmitter fabricated by Morais et al [30].